Edems-DEV/Witcher_bat-game/README.md

 # Witcher-BATCHFILE_edition
 ![](https://i.imgur.com/hBnXyeO.png)
 ## INFO
+This Game is made for fun.
+And it is not licensed.

+## Warning
+Bad English
+Boring story
+Copyright name/theme/all ?

+## ABOUT
 In this game you will play as new witcher.
 He kill monster like every witcher for money.
 Collect as much money as possible.